tomhall82/milestone-project-mildew-detection-in-cherry-leaves/README.md

 ### Mildew Detection

-This will satisfy business requirement 2, the ML system should predict whether a cherry leaf is healthy or infected with powdery mildew.
+This will satisfy business requirement 2:

+*The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.*

+It also contains:

+- Link to the Kaggle dataset
+- Facility to upload images for analyis
+- Link to download the generated report

 ![Mildew Detection 1](assets/mildew_detection_1.png)
 ![Mildew Detection 2](assets/mildew_detection_2.png)